pymupdf/PyMuPDF/docs/story-class.rst

       * The :ref:`Story` constructor parses and validates the provided HTML and CSS sources.
 PyMuPDF provides a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
 HTML documents can be completely built from ground up programmatically, or existing HTML can be modified pretty arbitrarily.
 For details of this interface, please see the :ref:`StoriesAPI` and the :ref:`Xml` class.

       * If no (or no more) changes to the DOM are required, the story is ready to produce PDF pages via some :ref:`DocumentWriter`.
-To achieve this, the following loop should be used.
+To achieve this, the following loop should be used:

         1. Request a new, empty page from a :ref:`DocumentWriter`.

         2. Determine one or more rectangles on the page, that should receive story data.
 Note that not every page needs to have the same set of rectangles.

-        3. Pass each rectangle to the story, each time checking whether the story's data are exhausted.
-If so, leave the loop, otherwise pass the next rectangle to it, resp. restart the loop requesting the next page.
+        3. Pass each rectangle to the story, each time checking whether the story's data is exhausted.
+If so, leave the loop, otherwise pass the next rectangle to it, respectively restart the loop requesting the next page.

       * Which part of the story will land on which rectangle / which page, is fully under control of the :ref:`Story` object and cannot be predicted.